 An Education, Health & Care Plan (EHCP) is necessary for specialist provision.
-They are personalised documents for children and young people from birth to 25 years old who have special educational needs or disabilities, which means they have additional needs in education, health and or social care.
+They are personalised documents for children and young people from birth to 25 years old who have special educational needs or disabilities, which means they have additional needs in education, health and or social care or parent/carers.